MathKeyboardEngine/MathKeyboardEngine/README.md

 <i>Unique about MathKeyboardEngine:</i>

-- it supports (almost?) all math LaTeX, including matrices.
-(Please share if anything is not but should be supported).
+- it supports (almost?) all math mode LaTeX, including matrices.
+(Please share if you know anything that is not supported.)
 - the syntax tree consists of very few different parts: the `StandardLeafNode`, `StandardBranchingNode`, `AscendingBranchingNode` and `DescendingBranchingNode` can be used for almost all LaTeX, including fractions, powers, combinations, subscript, etc. with ready-to-use up/down/left/right navigation.
 - it can be used with any LaTeX math typesetting library you like.